Gothol/designv2/REVISION.md

 * Implemented monochromatic colorscheme on 04_minimalistic.less.
 * Implemented monochromatic coclorscheme on mobile menu.
 * Concealed all images
+* Changed font to courier on all text.

 Version 4.0.1 (2019-12-17)
 ---------------------------------------